Top Hong Kong official resigns over birthday party fiasco

 “I will take responsibility for my actions, and I have therefore decided to resign from the position of Secretary for Home Affairs.”

-Tsui’s announcement came hours ahead of a planned news conference by Lam, who is widely expected to announce the results of a disciplinary investigation into officials who had attended the party.
+Tsui’s announcement came hours ahead of a news conference by Lam, who announced the results of a disciplinary probe into officials who had attended the party.

+“His conduct has brought the Hong Kong government into disrepute and he and his actions have caused a negative perception by the general public in relation to the conduct of principal officials,” Lam said.

+According to the authorities, Tsui did not use the government’s contact tracing app when entering the restaurant, which is currently mandatory under coronavirus regulations.
+He also failed to wear a mask when talking to people, despite rules that stipulate masks should be worn when not eating or drinking.

+She said that she had accepted Tsui’s resignation as “the right thing to do” as Tsui had taken responsibility for his actions.

+Two other civil servants will also receive verbal warnings for their actions.
+One of them was deemed to have stayed too long at the party, outside of an official capacity.
+The other received a warning for reporting to work a day after he received a mandatory testing notice and putting his colleagues at risk.

-Lam expressed disappointment at the behavior of the officials and lawmakers who attended, and ordered those in quarantine to be suspended from their duties.
+In January, Lam expressed disappointment at the behavior of the officials and lawmakers who attended, and ordered those in quarantine to be suspended from their duties.